GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   tensor((0, -3), "init", s[$0$])
   line("init", (1, -3))
 }), numbering: none)

-where $|0 angle.r = mat(1; 0)$.
-A single-qubit gate $U$ can be represented as a rank-2 tensor.
-For example, if we want to apply a Hadamard gate $H$ to the first qubit, we can represent it as:
+where each $|0 angle.r = mat(1; 0)$ state is represented as a rank-1 tensor.
+Single-qubit gates correspond to rank-2 tensors (matrices) that transform individual qubits.
+For instance, applying a Hadamard gate $H$ to the first qubit creates the following tensor network:

 #figure(canvas({
   import draw: *